What we do

 Cascadia Wildlands educates, agitates, and inspires a movement to protect and restore Cascadia's wild ecosystems.

-Cascadia Wildlands began in 1998 when a small group of passionate students and community members decided to take action against rampant clearcutting in Oregon's Cascades and Coast Range.
+Cascadia Wildlands began in 1998 when a group of passionate students and community members decided to take action against rampant clearcutting in Oregon's Cascades and Coast Range.
 Since then Cascadia Wildlands has grown into a regional conservation leader.
-Though grassroots organizing, policy work and litigation, we have protected millions of acres of wildlands and prevented endangered wildlife from reaching extinction.
+Though grassroots organizing, policy work and litigation, we have protected tens of thousands of acres of wildlands and prevented endangered species from reaching extinction.

 What is Cascadia Wildlands?

-Cascadia Wildlands is a lean, mean environmental group that protects and restores wild ecosystems.
-Since our founding in 1998 we have protected millions of acres of wild forests and rivers.
+Cascadia Wildlands is a powerful regional conservation organization that protects and restores wild ecosystems.
+Since our founding in 1998 we have protected tens of thousands of acres of wild forests and rivers.
 We are supported by thousands of community members, progressive businesses, philanthropic foundations, passionate volunteers, a dedicated board of directors and an advisory board.
 Cascadia Wildlands is a 501(c)(3) nonprofit organization.
+Our EIN # is 93-1293019.

 Where do you work?